Peter McCallum

-Peter McCallum (born Ayr, Scotland in 1992) is a Scottish rugby union player who plays for Ayrshire Bulls as a Number Eight.
+Peter McCallum (born 1992 in Ayr, Scotland) is a Scottish rugby union player who plays for Ayrshire Bulls as a Number Eight.

 Rugby Union career

 Amateur career

 McCallum has played for Ayr RFC since 2011 and is now the captain of the club.
 He has played for Ayr in the British and Irish Cup and the BT Premiership and against Scotland U20.
 He won BT Premiership Player of the season for 2015-16.

 Professional career

 McCallum played for Glasgow Warriors against Canada 'A' on 30 August 2016.

 Since 2019 McCallum now captains and plays for Super 6 side Ayrshire Bulls.

 International career

 He has been called up for Scotland Club XV several times.

 Outside rugby

 McCallum is a Director of Tumax Storage.